ramkirant/generative-ai/README.md

 *Deep Learning is a subset of Machine Learning*

 *Machine Learning is a subset of Artificial Intelligence*

+## Chat GPT

+### What is ChatGPT?

+ChatGPT is a large language model (LLM).
+It is designed with natural language understanding and generation.
+It can handle a conversational context.

 ## Where does Generative AI fits into this Artificial Intelligence Landscape?